Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: A classification of missingness

 \subsection{Method missingness}

-The second stage where missingness can occur is when a method is applied to a valid simulated data set.
-The method may fail to produce a valid output (e.g., parameter estimate, confidence interval, prediction, \textit{p}-value, sample size) needed to estimate its performance.
-This may be due to an algorithmic failure in the fitting of the method, such as the non-convergence of an optimization algorithm for estimating model parameters.
+When a method is applied to a simulated data set, the method may fail to produce a valid output (e.g., parameter estimate, confidence interval, prediction, \textit{p}-value, sample size) needed to estimate its performance.
+This may be due to an algorithmic failure in the fitting of the method, such as the non-convergence of an algorithm.
 In this case, the performance of the method can usually not be estimated, unless the missing output is replaced or excluded.
-To give an example from our literature review, \citet{vanZundert2020} compared meta-analysis methods for synthesizing mediation effects, among which one method showed various errors and non-convergence under conditions of a low number of studies.
-The authors tried to resolve this by tweaking the optimization parameters of the method and excluding the 1.5\% cases that still did not converge.
+For example, \citet{vanZundert2020} encountered errors and non-convergence with one method.
+They addressed this by tweaking the optimization parameters of the method and excluding the 1.5\% cases that still did not converge.

 \citet{Wuensch2024} discuss technical reasons for why method missingness can occur in method comparison studies; a method may (1) use up all the available memory and cause a system crash, (2) not complete computations within a given time limit, (3) not be able to perform required computations (not converge, give ill-defined output, etc.).
-While the former two can usually be solved by increasing computational resources (i.e., memory and time constraints), this is impossible for the latter.
-Consequently, for the former two, there is a ``true'' but unobserved value, while for the latter there is not.
-This in turn determines whether approaches to missing value handling from ordinary data analysis, such as multiple imputation, make conceptual sense, which will be discussed further in Section~\ref{sec:imputation}.
+The first two can be resolved by increasing computational resources, implying a ``true'' but unobserved value.
+The third lacks a well-defined true value.
+This distinction determines whether approaches to missing value handling from ordinary data analysis, such as multiple imputation, make conceptual sense, which will be discussed further in Section~\ref{sec:imputation}.